Antonio García Martínez (author): Career

-On May 10, 2021, Business Insider reported that García Martínez had begun working on the Advertising Platforms team at Apple.
-9to5Mac's coverage highlighted that some of the content of Chaos Monkeys did not appear to be aligned with Apple's public messaging around inclusion and diversity.
-Subsequently, news about García Martínez's hire prompted Apple employees to circulate a petition that the views expressed in Martinez's book were in opposition to the company's inclusion efforts.
+On May 10, 2021, Business Insider reported that García Martínez had been working on Apple's Advertising Platforms team since April of that year, a sign that Apple was potentially looking to grow its ads division after killing off its iAd ad network in 2016.

+News of García Martínez's hiring was criticized by Zac Hall at 9to5Mac's due to his depictions of women in Chaos Monkeys, and Apple employees circulated a petition criticizing prose in the book about women in the San Francisco Bay Area, such as calling them "soft and weak" and "cosseted and naive," which they interpreted as misogynistic.
 On May 12, Apple confirmed to Axios that García Martínez was no longer employed at the company, stating that it had "always strived to create an inclusive, welcoming workplace."
-García Martínez has said in a statement that Apple executives were aware of his book, and that his personal references were questioned about his character.
+García Martínez stated that the passage cited in the petition had been quoted out of context and said in a statement that Apple executives were aware of his book, and that his personal references were questioned about his character.
+Vox reported that "some in the tech industry argued that García Martínez was being unfairly punished for his personal writing."